-Choosing Healthy Meals on Campus
+Building Balanced Meals on Campus

-I would like to introduce you to Health Canada’s NEW plate model: a handy tool that can help you build your meals.
+Choosing a healthy meal can be hard when there are so many options at your fingertips.
+That’s where Health Canada’s plate model can help: a handy tool that can help you build your meals.
 I personally use this when I prepare or choose what I am going to eat at breakfast, lunch and dinner.
-This tool will help provide essential vitamins and nutrients alongside aiding in portion control.
+This tool will help provide essential vitamins and nutrients and keep you feeling full for longer.

 Fruit is a great option at breakfast and veggies are easier to get in a lunch and dinner.
 For snacks, pair protein with your fruits or veggies or whole grains.
 Find my blog post on snacks here.

 Everyone has varied caloric needs, so proportion sizes may look different for many people — this is where intuitive eating comes in: paying attention to eating when you are hungry and when you are full.